Corporate Governance Framework

 Board of Management

 The Board of Management (BOM) shall discuss the issues that are important for the operation of the Company with authority delegated from the Board of Directors.
-The BOM comprises of CEO, MD and Heads of Division and is chaired by the CEO.
+The BOM comprises of CEO, Managing Director (MD) and Heads of Division and is chaired by the CEO.
 There are limits in CEO’s authority and the BOM has the authority to approve issues that exceed CEO’s authority limit.
 Such cases will be subsequently reported to the BOD.

 The BOM meetings are held monthly.